Olympus TG-5 vs Panasonic FT7

 |Olympus E-PM1« »||Y||stereo||mono||-||-||mini||2.0||-||-||-||Olympus E-PM1|

 |Panasonic TZ95« »||-||stereo||mono||-||-||micro||2.0||Y||-||Y||Panasonic TZ95|

 |Panasonic TZ90« »||-||stereo||mono||-||-||micro||2.0||Y||-||-||Panasonic TZ90|

-Both the TG-5 and the FT7 are recent models that are part of the current product line-up.
-The TG-5 replaced the earlier Olympus TG-4, while the FT7 followed on from the Panasonic FT6.
+The FT7 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the TG-5 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the TG-5 was succeeded by the Olympus TG-6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.

 Review summary: Olympus TG-5 vs Panasonic FT7